Stuycs-K/finalproject-10-dickerson-andrew/README.md

 **Full Encoder** - Hides message from plaintext or file in an image and then hides that image in an audio file. make encode:
-- -iP : input image path (default = none, a blank, black image will be generated for use instead)
+- -iP : input image path (default = none, a blank, white image will be generated for use instead)
 - -oP : output image path (default = "encoded.png")
 - -iM : intermediate image path; input image path for audio encoding (default = path specified in -oP)
 - -iA : input image path (default = "examples/oxp.wav")